Heartburn and acidity appear to be everyone’s favorite disease.

 This silent epidemic is more dangerous than it is given credit for.

 Up to 60% of Americans may have at least one symptom of acid reflux during a 1 year period.

 33% of Americans have persistent GERD .That makes it one of the commonest gastrointestinal problems.

-Healthcare costs per year is upward 10 billion dollar per year.This includes both prescription medicines and OTC’s.
+Healthcare costs per year are upward 10 billion dollars per year.This includes both prescription medicines and OTC’s.

 Acid reflux is thus easily the most expensive gastrointestinal disease affecting Americans.